donnaware/movidius_windows/README.md

 Now we are ready to recognize stuff.
 Flip over to the tab labeled "Image" and you will see this screen:
 ![graph loaded](images/image1.jpg)

-If you click on the button labeled "run" at the top bar or in the tab area then the result shold be
+If you click on the button labeled "run" at the top bar or in the tab area then the result shold be:
 ![graph loaded](images/image2.jpg)

 Yeah, the Movidius got the answer right !!! yippee.
 For this test program you can load different pictures in